luau/UniversalSynSaveInstance/README.md

   * [x] RemovePlayerCharacters
   * [x] SavePlayers
   * [x] ShowStatus
-    - [ ] Add Drawing Library support for ShowStatus
+    - [-] ~~Add Drawing Library support for ShowStatus~~ Can't reliably test if it's working on an executor
-  * ~~[-] IsolatePlayerGui~~ Use IsolateLocalPlayer instead
+  * [-] ~~IsolatePlayerGui~~ Use IsolateLocalPlayer instead
   * [ ] Callback
-  * [ ] Clipboard/CopyToClipboard
+  * [ ] CopyToClipboard/Clipboard
   * [ ] Binary (rbxl/rbxm)
 - [ ] Support for as many Executors as possible (🤢🤮)
 - [x] ~~Use getspecialinfo fallback function carefully as it's hardcoded~~ Useless because there's no way to tell if the Property Values of those instances are default or not
   - LOOK INTO Instance:IsPropertyModified & Instance:ResetPropertyToDefault
 - [x] Isolators must clear
-- [x] Store all functions outside that are used during saveinstancing for sake of performance
+- [-] ~~Store all functions outside that are used during saveinstancing for sake of performance~~ Arguable
-- [x] ~~Remove buffersize, savebuffer & so on for sake of performance by concatenating <Item> strings to total string then writing it to file (no extra steps like table.concat)~~ table.concat proved faster in the case of huge amount of concatenations
+- [ ] ~~Remove buffersize, savebuffer & so on for sake of performance by concatenating <Item> strings to total string then writing it to file (no extra steps like table.concat)~~ table.concat proved faster in the case of huge amount of concatenations
   - Test table.concat vs string ..= with a full buffer (this benchmark differs per usecase)
 - [ ] Make sure BinaryStrings are compared to Defaults properly (aka in same format)
+  - Find default values of BinaryStrings properties (MaximumADHD might have a clue)
-- [ ] Add Option to restart saveinstance from the point that it crashed on
+- [ ] Add Option to restart saveinstance from the point that it crashed on (perhaps by skipping)
 - [ ] Check out [DataType Exceptions]
 - [x] Add README Similar to current Synapse
-- [ ] Ignore all properties of instances that aren't Local or Module Scripts except Name if mode is set to "scripts"
+- [x] ~~Ignore all properties of instances that aren't Local or Module Scripts except Name if mode is set to "scripts"~~ IgnorePropertiesOfNotScriptsOnScriptsMode
-- [ ] Maybe modes should do more than just affecting the list of instances to save, like changing IgnoreDefaultProperties to false if mode is "full" for example
+- [ ] Maybe modes should do more than just determining the list of instances to save, like changing IgnoreDefaultProperties to false if mode is "full" for example
 - [x] Add Support for [SharedStrings]
   - Fun fact: SharedStrings can also be used for ValueTypes that aren't `SharedString`, this behavior is not documented anywhere but makes sense (Could create issues though, due to _potential_ ValueType mix-up).
 By replacing `<BinaryString name="Tags">Base64EncodedValue</BinaryString>` with `<SharedString name="Tags">UniqueIdentifierForSharedString</SharedString>` & putting `<SharedString md5="UniqueIdentifierForSharedString">Base64EncodedValue</SharedString>` into SharedStrings container you can achieve this amazing behaviour.
 This should be only enabled using an optional setting<br />Only known to work with (probably because both are base64 encoded):
   * BinaryString
-- [x] Add Lua & Luau versions instead of merged (WARNING: LUAU WILL ALWAYS BE MORE UPDATED THAN LUA VERSION - IDC & CBA SIMPLY, lua version exists just for sake of old & bad executors, ask devs of your executors to support luau as its latest & greatest)
+- [x] Add Lua & Luau versions instead of merged (WARNING: LUAU WILL ALWAYS BE MORE UPDATED THAN LUA VERSION, lua version exists just for the sake of old & bad executors, ask devs of your executors to support luau as its latest & greatest)
-- [ ] Add Support for multiple Instances to be saved as a model
+- [x] ~~Add Support for multiple Instances to be saved as a model~~ IsModel = true & ExtraInstances
-- [ ] Do something about devs renaming Services therefore bypassing Ignore lists (CoreGui/CorePackages are not affected)
+- [x] Do something about devs renaming Services therefore bypassing Ignore lists (CoreGui/CorePackages are not affected)
   - LOOK INTO Instance:IsPropertyModified & Instance:ResetPropertyToDefault
+- [ ] Custom fallback Decompiler for ModuleScripts using require and then iterating through it, gathering all info about functions using [getupvals/getprotos/getconsts][debug], converting all DataTypes using tostring or Descriptors, and then perhaps converting to JSON.
+(Make use of op-codes from Dex?) !!!
+- [ ] Check out varios Leaked Executors (Especially their Init / Lua scripts) to expand knowledge on the whole subject of saveinstance
 - [ ] Fix Player's Characters not being visible (must Refresh MeshId)
   - "<https://assetdelivery.roblox.com/v1/asset/?id=>" Could cause issues too (needs testing)
   - Perhaps add a possible FIX script to README